Expergefactor/Weather/README.md

 This software is designed to be used with weather station data and provides a total of 14 analytics:
  * 11 public (outdoor)
  * 3 private (indoor)
+ * 'Snapshot' feature provides an 'at a glance', single page report for:
+    Hottest Day
+    Driest Period
+    Coldest Day
+    Wettest Day
+    Biggest Downpour
+    Total Rainfall
+    Windiest Day
+    Average wind direction
+    Snapshot reports on 3 criteria:
+    For the user-defined date period,
+    For 'Year-To-Date' &,
+    Since your records began.

 You have the option of generating a full report (from the main menu) which conducts analytics on all datasets or, conducting a single report (from the sub menu using option 4) for an individual dataset.